Kattippara: History

 The name 'Kattipara' was formed from hard rocks which were used by the early occupants of this area and the people who came from other places for agriculture and other people.

 The early occupants of Kattipara were tribals. then different migrants from different religions came in the 1940s they set up houses and started different agriculture.

 Economy

 The major source of income in this village is agriculture.
 Majority of the population depend on the agriculture crops such as rubber, coconut, arecanut, ginger, pepper etc. A very minority only depend on business and government jobs.
 There are many self-help groups, small scale industries and a kudumba shree units active in this place.
 Other major sources of the people are products of agriculture, daily wagers, constructions and other businesses.

 Tourism

 The major tourist places in this village are Kualamala and Amaradu Mala which are good for trekking and sightseeing.
-Wild animals like monkeys, deers, wild pigs, wild buffaloes and a large variety of insects and birds are found in the innermost forest area of both Kulamala and Amarad.
+Wild animals like monkeys, deer, wild pigs, wild buffaloes and a large variety of insects and birds are found in the innermost forest area of both Kulamala and Amarad.